All Chapters

 x/100 min 45 min 45 min x/100 min S A B E

-The classic diamond network.
+The classic diamond network without the shortcut.
 Blue edges have costs that grow with traffic (x drivers → x/100 minutes).
 Grey edges are fixed at 45 minutes regardless of congestion.

 The key is that some edges have fixed costs (like a long highway—takes 45 minutes no matter what) and some have variable costs that depend on how many people use them (like a city street—more cars means more congestion).
 If x drivers use a variable-cost edge, it takes x/100 minutes.